Gaussians on Fire: High-Frequency Reconstruction of Flames: Methodology

 \subsection{Visual Synchronization}

 To capture high-frequency phenomena such as fire from multiple viewpoints, precise temporal synchronization is essential.
 However, most consumer-grade hardware lacks native support for high-frame-rate synchronization.
 To address this, we design a low-cost synchronization system based on a microcontroller.
 Specifically, we use an ESP32 microcontroller to control the logic-level outputs of \( 21 \) pins.
 These pins are divided into two groups: five pins generate a sub-frame synchronization pattern, while the remaining \( 16 \) pins manage an incrementing frame counter.
-The frame counter is displayed using \( 15 \) white LEDs, which represent the frame number in Gray code (Fig.~\ref{fig:setup}, right).
+The frame counter is displayed using \( 15 \) white LEDs, which represent the frame number in Gray code.
 An additional LED is employed to resolve the inherent ambiguity of the Gray code, preventing frame errors that could otherwise reach up to one frame.
+The synchronization pattern is shown in \cref{fig:preprocessing}a.

 To achieve sub-frame timing with microsecond-level precision, we exploit the pronounced rolling shutter effect present in most CMOS consumer cameras by sequentially toggling a series of five COB LED strips.
-As shown in \cref{fig:rolling_shutter}, the rolling shutter becomes clearly visible by observing the partially illuminated LED strips.
+The rolling shutter becomes clearly visible by observing the partially illuminated LED strips.
 For a fully characterized sensor, detecting the image points where the LED strip brightness changes allows us to directly determine the exposure time.
 The temporal precision is directly dependent on the row time \( t_{\text{row}} \) and the spatial accuracy \( \Delta b \) in detecting the change in LED strip brightness.
 For typical values of \( t_{\text{row}} \approx \qty{3}{\micro\second} \) and \( \Delta b \approx \qty{5}{\pixel} \), we achieve a temporal precision of approximately \( \qty{15}{\micro\second} \).
+For an explicit representation of the rolling shutter within our proposed method, we refer to Section~\ref{supp:rolling-shutter} of the Supplementary Material.